Spread Betting Examples

 Example 2: FTSE 100 Indice (going long)

 When spread betting indices, the point movement is one point (the last digit of the price on the index).
-Below, I’ll compare two more examples using the FTSE 100 (the UK100 on spread betting platforms).
+Below, I’ll compare two more examples using the FTSE 100 (the UK100 on most platforms).

 Outcome A: winning bet